 Paper guest books look lovely on the gift table.
-Six months later, they're in a closet — half the pages blank, signatures illegible, and not one message from the uncle who flew in from out of state.
+Six months later they're in a closet — half the pages blank, the signatures illegible, and not one message from the uncle who flew in from out of state.

-Graduation deserves better.
-Here are 15+ graduation party guest book ideas — physical, creative, and digital — so the graduate actually keeps what people said.
+Graduation deserves better than that.
+Here are 15+ graduation party guest book ideas — physical, creative, and digital — chosen so the grad actually keeps what people said, not just a shelf of dusty signatures.

 Physical guest book ideas

 2. Sign a cap — guests write on a spare mortarboard with gold paint pens.
-Display-worthy.
+Display-worthy and grad-specific.

-3. Jenga guest book — permanent marker on Jenga blocks; build the tower at the party.
+3. Jenga guest book — permanent marker on Jenga blocks; build the tower during the party and play with it later, messages and all.

-4. Photo mat frame — guests sign the mat around an 8×10 grad photo.
+4. Photo-mat frame — guests sign the mat around an 8×10 grad portrait; frame it for the dorm wall.

-5. Globe or map — "Write where you're from" or "Where you hope the grad goes."
+5. Globe or map — "Write where you're from" or "Where you hope the grad goes next."

-6. Advice cards in a jar — pre-cut cards, one thought each.
-Read them aloud later.
+6. Advice cards in a jar — pre-cut cards, one thought each, read aloud later.

 7. Yearbook-style pages — "Most likely to…" superlatives guests fill in.

-8. Wooden sign — rustic board guests sign; hangs in the grad's dorm or apartment.
+8. Wooden sign — a rustic board everyone signs; hangs in the grad's apartment.

-10. Thumbprint tree — fingerprint leaves with names; great for family parties.
+10. Thumbprint tree — fingerprint "leaves" with names; a hit at family-heavy parties.

 Creative twists

-1. Video guest book station — tablet on a tripod recording 30-second messages (needs someone to manage it).
+1. Video guest book station — a tablet on a tripod recording 30-second messages (needs someone to manage the queue).

-2. Polaroid wall — guests take a Polaroid, write a note, pin to board.
+2. Polaroid wall — guests take an instant photo, write a note, and pin it to a board.

-3. Wishes on ribbon — guests write on ribbon tied to a "wishing tree."
+3. Wishes on ribbon — guests write on ribbons tied to a "wishing tree."

-4. Time capsule box — sealed notes opened in five years.
+4. Time capsule box — sealed notes to open at their college graduation.

-5. QR audio guest book — guests scan and record from their own phone; no queue, no attendant.
+5. QR audio guest book — guests scan and record from their own phone; no queue, no attendant, no handwriting to decipher.

 Why digital wins for open houses

-Open house format means guests arrive between 1pm and 5pm.
-A paper book sits on one table; half your guests never see it.
+Open-house format means guests trickle in between 1pm and 5pm.
+A paper book sits on one table, and half your guests never walk past it.

-A graduation party guest book via QR code works whenever someone walks in.
+A digital graduation party guest book via QR code works the moment anyone arrives.
 They scan, tap record, say "I'm so proud of you" — done in ten seconds.
-Text, audio, and video messages land in the same gallery as party photos.
+Text, audio, and video messages all land in the same gallery as the party photos, so guests participate once and you get everything in one place.
+That's included in Grad Moments for $49 once, not an add-on.

 Paper book Digital QR guest book